andreia-ferreira/iOSTripster/README.md

 Key Points:

-Main language: Swift5
+- Main language: Swift5;
-MVVM architecture
+- MVVM architecture;
+- Use of Alamofire lib;
-Use of Google Places API (needs api key)
+- Use of Google Places API (needs api key);